The Westbury Hotel

 Upper East Side Historic District

-A neo-Renaissance style apartment building designed by George F. Pelham and built in 1925-26.
-Application is to modify a marquee and install lighting.
+A neo-Renaissance style hotel building designed by George B. Pelham and built in 1925-26.
+Application is to modify the façade and install new storefronts.